 That's Not My Age is a sucker for stripes.
-The latest addition to my parallel universe is this slinky maxi skirt from Topshop, it takes me straight back to the eighties.
+This slinky maxi skirt from Topshop takes me straight back to the eighties.
 To the days when I could party like Ollie Reed and still get up for college in the morning.
 Apart from keeping the bar staff busy at the student union, my time was spent dodging pattern-cutting lectures and churning out jersey tube skirts on the industrial overlocker.
 The aim was to get the Bodymap look.
 Layering cropped knits over vest dresses, skirts over leggings, clashing stripes and prints and generally mashing it up.
 Stevie Stewart and David Holah's catwalk shows were the inspiration.
 A riot of beautiful people - Michael Clark, the Kamen brothers, that boy-child Felix, and er, Boy George - dancing down the runway, as happy as Nick Clegg on Question Time.

 Sadly, I made the fatal error of buying without trying.
 This maxi skirt looks fine in the photo but the reality is not such a pretty picture.
 The stripy tube is a bit on the tight side, the fabric is flimsy without much stretch and Mr TNMA says he can see right through it.
 So, I've bought a skirt that's going to cause problems in the underwear department - and makes my arse look the size and shape of Australia.
 Well what did I expect for thirty quid?